Tom Bosley

 Thomas Edward Bosley (October 1, 1927 – October 19, 2010) was an American actor, television personality and entertainer.
-Bosley is best known for portraying Howard Cunningham on the ABC sitcom Happy Days (1974-1984) for which he received a Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series nomination.
-He's also known for his role as Sheriff Amos Tupper in the Angela Lansbury lead CBS mystery series Murder, She Wrote (1984-1988), and as the title character in the NBC/ABC series Father Dowling Mysteries (1989-1991).
+Bosley is best known for portraying Howard Cunningham on the ABC sitcom Happy Days (1974–1984) for which he received a Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series nomination.
+Bosley also did a variety of voiceover work such as playing the lead character, Harry Boyle, in the animated series Wait Till Your Father Gets Home, and the narrator of the syndicated film history documentary series That's Hollywood.
+He was also known for his role as Sheriff Amos Tupper in the Angela Lansbury-led CBS mystery series Murder, She Wrote (1984–1988), and as the title character in the NBC/ABC series Father Dowling Mysteries (1989–1991).

 Known for his work on stage, he originated the role of Fiorello La Guardia in the Broadway musical Fiorello!, earning the 1960 Tony Award for Best Performance by a Featured Actor in a Musical.
-He's also known for his film appearances in Love with the Proper Stranger (1963), The World of Henry Orient (1964), Divorce American Style (1967), Yours, Mine and Ours, and The Secret War of Harry Frigg (both 1968).
+He's also known for his film appearances in Love with the Proper Stranger (1963), The World of Henry Orient (1964), Divorce American Style (1967), Yours, Mine and Ours, The Secret War of Harry Frigg (both 1968), Gus (1976), and The Back-up Plan (2010).

 Bosley made his television debut as the Knave of Hearts in the NBC adaptation of Alice in Wonderland in 1955.
-He gained attention as a character actor performing various roles in shows such as Naked City, Profiles in Courage The Defenders, Night Gallery, Get Smart, Bewitched, and Mission: Impossible.
+He gained attention as a character actor performing various roles in shows such as Naked City, Profiles in Courage, The Defenders, Night Gallery, Get Smart, Bewitched, and Mission: Impossible.

 Early life

-Born in Chicago, Illinois, Bosley was the son of Dora (née Heyman) and Benjamin Bosley.
+Born and raised in Chicago, Bosley was the son of Dora (née Heyman) and Benjamin Bosley.
 Although well known for playing a Catholic priest and Protestant patriarchs, Bosley was actually Jewish.

-He attended Lake View High School in Chicago, and served in the U.S. Navy during World War II.
-While attending DePaul University in Chicago in 1947, he made his stage debut in Our Town with the Canterbury Players at the Fine Arts Theatre.
-Bosley performed at the Woodstock Opera House in Woodstock, Illinois, in 1949 and 1950 alongside Paul Newman.